How to Plan A Destination Wedding (Updated for 2021)

-Your guests will need a lot of information, such as hotel, flights, events, etc. Keep everyone up-to-date by posting all needed updates and news.
+Your guests will need a lot of information, such as hotels, flights, events, etc. Keep everyone up-to-date by posting all needed updates and news.

 Unless your wedding destination is nearby, you really need a wedding planner to coordinate the details of your wedding.
-This person can hire and deal with all local vendors, such as caterers, photographers, and florists.
+This person can hire and deal with all local wedding vendors, such as wedding caterers, professional photographers, and wedding florists.
 Most resorts that offer all-inclusive wedding packages include an on-site wedding planner.

-If necessary, you can have the onsite wedding coordinator handle the venue, catering, and decorations while a second wedding planner hires the photographer, beautician, DJ, or officiant.
-If you are not using a resort with an all-inclusive wedding package, your wedding planner will have to handle all vendors, including wedding venue, caterer, flowers, etc.
+If necessary, you can have the onsite wedding coordinator handle the wedding venue, wedding catering, and wedding decorations while a second wedding planner hires the professional photographer, hair and makeup artists, wedding DJ, or wedding officiant.
+If you are not using a resort with an all-inclusive wedding package, your wedding planner will have to handle all wedding vendors, including wedding venue, wedding caterer, wedding flowers, etc.